-You had every intention of socking away 15 percent of your salary each year to feather your nest egg.
-But somewhere between braces and college tuition for the kids, your personal savings fell short.
+You had every intention of saving 15 percent of your salary each year for retirement.
+But somewhere between braces and college tuition for the kids, your savings fell short.

 With less in the bank than you hoped for, you now face an unpleasant choice between living with less during retirement and remaining employed for a few extra years.